 While the pedigree chart maps out the skeleton of a genealogy, the family group sheet provides the details.
 The first of three essential uses for this ubiquitous tool is as an intermediary between raw data and a finished manuscript.
 Many people have prepared very extensive family histories by simply filling in the blanks on family group sheets.
 Secondly, the family group sheet serves as a guide when gathering information.
 At a quick glance it is easy to see what information is known and what is missing.
 As soon as the blanks are filled in for the parents and for each of the children, complete with some form of documentation, work can proceed to the next generation.
 Many people gather data from relatives by sending a blank form to each aunt, uncle, and cousin, asking them to return the original or a copy when completed.

 A third and very important use for the family group sheet is as a means of exchanging information with other researchers.
 It is a good idea to balance your efforts by spending 50% of your effort doing original research and 50% trading with other family historians.
 A great way to accomplish the trades in an efficient manner is to swap photocopies of family group sheets.
 Realizing this, I started a clearinghouse for several of my ancestral surnames in 1974.
 I called it the Cooperative Research Exchange, or CORE.
 Then in 1981 I expanded the concept to include all American (U.S.) surnames and called it the Family Group Sheet Exchange.
-We now have hundreds of thousands of family group records in our paper files, with more being added on a weekly basis.
+We now have hundreds of thousands of family group records in our paper files..
 We have by far the largest collection of its kind anywhere.

 Q. How will the sheets help me, especially if my family is not included?

 A. As you can see by the Testimonials, it is not unusual to find a connection right away.
 Even if you do not, the sheets are great for reference as you continue your research.
-It is likely that you will find a connection as time goes on.
-Also, from the sheets you can see who has researched what families, and often can contact them for an exchange of information.
+It is likely that you will find a connection as time goes by.
+Also, from the sheets you can see who has researched what families, and may be able contact them for an exchange of information if they are still active.
 Many people maintain large collections on a family surname, including many of the surname who are not related, and are willing to share whatever might be useful to you, especially if you are willing to reciprocate.